MacBook Won't Start or Won't Turn On: Causes and Solutions

-Your MacBook won't turn on?
-This guide walks you through what you can try yourself, step by step — and when it's time to call in a professional.
+Your MacBook won't turn on, won't boot, or doesn't respond at all?
+This guide walks you through what you can try yourself, step by step, and when it's time to call in a professional.
+It covers every model: from older Intel MacBooks to the current MacBook Air and MacBook Pro with M5 chip.
+For the iMac, a few things are different.

 Water damage?
 Stop here!